 .3 Election; Term of Office; Eligibility -

-A. Election - The House of Delegates shall biennially elect regular and alternate members of the Administrative Review Board:
+A. Election - The House of Delegates shall biennially elect regular members of the Administrative Review Board:

 B. Term of Office - The term of office shall be two (2) years.
-Each member and alternate member shall assume office upon election and shall serve until a successor takes office.
+Each member shall assume office upon election and shall serve until a successor takes office.

-C. Eligibility - Each regular and alternate member of the Administrative Review Board shall be an Individual Member of MASI and USA Swimming.
+C. Eligibility - Each regular member of the Administrative Review Board shall be an Individual Member of MASI and USA Swimming.
 In no case shall members of the Board of Directors serve on the Administrative Review Board.

 .4 Chair Elected by Board; Other Officers - The Chair of the Administrative Review Board (the “Chair”) who must be a regular member, shall be elected biennially by a majority vote of the regular members of the Administrative Review Board.
 The Chair shall biennially appoint a Vice-Chair and a Secretary of the Administrative Review Board, each of whom must be regular members.